Kiwis Doin’ Dylan – Part IV

 - Marc Hunter

-on Aussie tribute CD "Doin' Dylan" 1995 Columbia 480647 2 (actual recording from 1989 Aussie ZZZERO) 1989 ABC Records for kids – 836 861-1 same track on CD of Marc Hunter 'singles' Raven 105 in 2000.
+on Aussie tribute CD "Doin' Dylan" 1995 Columbia 480647 2.
+The actual recording is from the 1989 Australian LP Zzzero ABC Records for kids – 836 861-1.
+The same track is on CD "Forever Young" of Marc Hunter solo tracks released as Raven 105 in 2000.
 Marc was one of the NZ group Dragon which toured extensively in NZ before heading to the larger pastures of Australia.
 Noted NZ music writer Nick Bollinger has documented Dragon's trajectory in detail in a NZ music website.

 - Crowded House